 Pleased to meet you!

-I am a CFA® charterholder, financial author and a former financial advisor.
+I am a CFA® charterholder and financial advisor marketing consultant.
 I do weekly newsletters on financial advisor lead generation so please subscribe.

 What is social media advertising for financial advisors?